-Following visit 14, subjects randomised to closed loop will revert to conventional insulin therapy by switching back to either insulin pump alone or multiple daily injection therapy as per decision of the clinical team.
-Refresher training sessions on standard therapy will be provided by the routine clinical team to facilitate transition to usual care.
+Following visit 14, for those not wishing to continue in the extension phase, (or following Visit 17 for those completing the extension phase) subjects randomised to closed loop will revert to conventional insulin therapy by switching back to either insulin pump alone or multiple daily injection therapy as per decision of the clinical team.
+Refresher training sessions on standard therapy will be provided by the routine clinical team to facilitate transition to usual care over a period of up to 8 weeks.
+During this period, subjects will be able to continue using the study insulin pump and/or study CGM (but not closed-loop) as required to facilitate transition.
 Subjects of the control intervention will continue with standard therapy as before.